jamesclancy/SafeCardGame/README.md

 ```

 One thing I have realized is that I need to add functionality to remove old notifications.
-To do this I will need to add an id to the `Notification`s, define an Msg `DeleteNotification` which removes the notification with a specified id.
+To do this I will need to add an id to the `Notification`s, define a Msg `DeleteNotification` which removes the notification with a specified id.
 Then I will add a delete button the to UI which sends a `DeleteNotification` message.

 The UI update will be:
 ```